getting the help when you need it mostSCHEDULE YOUR APPOINTMENT

 During probate, a Texas judge will confirm that a will is legally valid and appoint a representative (an executor) to ensure that the instructions included within the will are followed and that every person gets the property/assets that they are supposed to receive.
 If there is no valid will, then the estate will be administered in accordance with the rules and procedures established by Texas law.

-If you have any specific questions about probate or you are currently locked in a dispute, our Schertz probate law attorneys are always available to help.
+If you have any specific questions about probate or you are currently locked in a dispute, our Schertz probate law attorneys, from our San Antonio office, are always available to help.
 We are here to offer guidance and support to protect your legal rights and financial interests.

 In a Texas probate case, the first question that needs to be answered is the following: Is there a valid will?
 The process is a lot easier and less complicated when there is a will in place.
 Still, even with a professionally drafted will, going through the probate process can be stressful and overwhelming.